jatardine/dotfiles-alacritty/README.md

 Then go to your `~/.zshrc` and set `ZSH_THEME` (line 11) to `"archcraft"`.
 Of course, the name of the theme is up to you and you're free to replace "Archcraft" with a different name and further customize it to your liking.
 You may want to also edit `oh.my-zsh.sh` to allow initialization of custom themes.

-If you don't see arrows and instead just the usual unicode blocks, you're missing the appropriate font listed in **Dependencies** above.
+If you don't see arrows and instead just the usual unicode blocks, you're missing the Noto Sans font family.
 (While TTY, my browser and Leafpad don't render those symbols, they work fine in Vim, Geany and both terminal emulators.)